 If you love fresh seafood like me, then the culinary scene in Kauai is gonna be good to you!
 That said, making your reservations at least a month in advance is super important if you’re visiting during a busy season.

 We tried booking out a couple of weeks ahead of time in December and couldn’t get reservations at quite a few of our top picks.
-Here are a few spots you won’t want to miss!
+Here are some of the best restaurants in Kauai you won’t want to miss!

 Koloa Rum Tasting Room is the perfect place to hit up between activities for a fun and FREE rum tasting.
 The tasting room is located on an old plantation, and tastings occur every 60 minutes (starting at 10:15 AM).